Simple Server Validation

 Client license key

 This is the full license key string you pass to SciChartSurface.setRuntimeLicenseKey(...), the same key you would use for a normal deployment.
-It must have the SV feature flag.
+It must carry an SV:H:V:N feature.

 Token format

-The server must return a plain-text response body in the format:
+The server returns a plain-text response body.
+The format depends on the mode:

 Where: